veltzer/bashy/README.md

 ## Working with bashy

+To check the status of the core of bashy use:

+	bashy_status_core

+To check the status of file loading of bashy use:

+	bashy_status_load

-To check the status of bashy use:
+To check the status of plugins of bashy use:

-	bashy_status
+	bashy_status_plugins

 To disable or enable a plugins or to change the order in which they are applied just copy ~/.bashy/bashy.list